courageousillumination/deckr/README.md

 Changes
 -----
+We have not yet implemented the option to upload a game to the server.

 The actual class structure of the game engine has diverged quite a bit from our original diagrams.
+We added game_objects to aid in associating ids with objects in play, and we added stateful_game_objects to provide a framework for tracking state transitions that objects undergo.
+These both serve as expedients for interfacing with the webapp, as they allow us to send information about an object's attributes (via dictionary) and its state transitions (via list) to the webapp.
+They also serve as helpful organizational abstractions for the game itself.

+The functions within our previous classes (game_runner, card, player, region, zone, game) have largely changed as well.